ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 ```

-Now, store and plot the simulated data.
+Now, store and plot the simulated data and the simulated GP.

 ```{r}
 dat = tibble(year = year,